 Closing Keynote Speaker

-    We look forward to seeing you at our Annual Conference July 4 - 6, 2018, in Ottawa Ontario.
+We look forward to seeing you at our Annual Conference July 3 - 5, 2019, in Vancouver BC.

 Capilano Suspension Bridge